 Small Part of Your Portfolio

-Having twenty or thirty percent of your portfolio in oil would be terrific if oil prices skyrocketed.
-That much is obvious – but what happens when we suddenly overthrow the Iranian government and cheap oil floods the market, causing oil prices to fall?
-Answer: the plunge takes twenty or thirty percent of your portfolio down with it.
+Having 20 or 30 percent of your portfolio in oil would be terrific if oil prices skyrocketed.
+That much is obvious — but what happens when we suddenly overthrow the Iranian government and cheap oil floods the market, causing oil prices to fall?
+Answer: the plunge takes 20 or 30 percent of your portfolio down with it.
 Not smart.

 On the other hand, keeping a small slice of your portfolio (say, two or five percent) in oil positions you to prosper from upside without being devastated by downside.
 It’s all about finding the right balance between risk and reward.
 Again, the more of a beginner you are, the more conservative you ought to be.